-- What is the profit of firm i if it opens a store in location $\ell$ ? - In principle, we could consider a model of consumer choice of where to purchase (e.g., logit), a model of price competition between active firms; obtain the Bertrand equilibrium of that game, and the corresponding equilibrium profits. - This approach requires having data on prices and quantities at every location. - Instead, Seim (2006) considers a convenient shortcut. - Her model does not specify (explicitly) consumer choices and price competition, but it incorporates the idea that geographic distance to competitors (spatial differentiation) can increase a firm's profit.
+- What is the profit of firm i if it opens a store in location l ? - In principle, we could consider a model of consumer choice of where to purchase (e.g., logit), a model of price competition between active firms; obtain the Bertrand equilibrium of that game, and the corresponding equilibrium profits (see Aguirregabiria & Vicentini, JIE 2016). - This approach requires having data on prices and quantities at every location [or/and the repeated solution of the equilibria of a complex two-stage game]. - Instead, Seim (2006) considers a convenient shortcut. - Her model does not specify (explicitly) consumer choices and price competition, but it incorporates the idea that geographic distance to competitors (spatial differentiation) can increase a firm's profit.